jes/notes/cyclecar.md

 Wheels:

  * Royal Enfield Classic 350 front wheel is 19", spoked, and about £100 each
- * 21" motocross front wheels are available, at a bit more than £100 a go, but harder to find matched sets
+ * 21" motocross front wheels are probably a better choice, but then you have to find tyres

 Fuel tank: